Eastern Sierra Area Agency on Aging (ESAAA)

 Long-Term Care Ombudsman Services

-Long-Term Care Ombudsman Services are provided to the region through a contract with a local, non-profit agency.
-The primary responsibility of the program is to investigate and resolve complaints made by, or on behalf of, individual residents in long-term care facilities, including skilled nursing facilities and residential care facilities.
+This service is provided to residents in both Inyo and Mono counties by Inyo County through the ESAAA program.
+The primary responsibility of the Long-Term Care Ombudsman program is to investigate and resolve complaints made by, or on behalf of, individual residents in long-term care facilities, including skilled nursing facilities and residential care facilities.

 Legal Assistance is provided to the region through a contract with a local agency and/or attorney’s office.
 Services include legal advice, counseling and/or representation by an attorney or other person acting under the supervision of an attorney.